ShermanZero/TwitchEdit/README.md

 If you appreciate what I've done, please feel free to head over to my [Twitch channel](https://twitch.tv/ShermanZero) and drop a follow to show your support and appreciation!
 I play a lot of Overwatch, and promote PMA!

 # Changelog

+**v1.6.0 (08/21/19)**
+- Adds a new clip button next to the existing clip button on streams which will do the exact same thing as the standard clip button, but automatically close the edit tab that opens, allowing you to return to the stream without any effort

 **v1.5.0 (8/18/19)**
 - Replaced the clip delete icon with custom delete icon which automates the clip deletion process